 Testing

+Timing: 1 st year of study

+Scope: 10 ECTS

 Content: The aim of the subject element is to train students in planning and conducting testing.
 The student must understand the place and significance of testing in methods for system development.
 The student must be able to design and carry out systematic testing for large systems, including the establishment of automated testing.
 The student must also master concepts and techniques for the design and construction of testable systems.

+Knowledge

-- Significant test strategies and models and their role in system development - Testing as an integral part of a development project - Various types of testing and their applications
+The student must have knowledge of: Significant test strategies and models and their role in system development Testing as an integral part of a development project Various types of testing and their applications

-- Ensure traceability between system requirements and testing at all levels - Apply both black-box and white-box testing techniques - Apply various criteria for the degree of test coverage - Use techniques for verification and validation - Use techniques and tools for automated testing - Build systems to manage testing and the fault rectification process in development projects
+Skills The student can: Ensure traceability between system requirements and testing at all levels Apply both black-box and white-box testing techniques Apply various criteria for the degree of test coverage Use techniques for verification and validation Use techniques and tools for automated testing Build systems to manage testing and the fault rectification process in development projects

-- Define, plan and carry out testing in a development project that matches the project's quality requirements - Plan and manage the implementation of internal and external testing of software systems. - Design testable systems
+Competencies The student can: Define, plan and carry out testing in a development project that matches the project's quality requirements Plan and manage the implementation of internal and external testing of software systems.
+Design testable systems

+The examination:

 This examination is an individual internal oral exam.
-The exam lasts for 30 minutes including assessment.
+The exam lasts for 20 minutes including assessment.

+Assessment:

+7 point grading scale

 There are compulsory participation requirements that must be met in order to be qualified to do the exam.
 These requirements are described in the course plan for each course.
 Failure to meet these requirements without a valid reason (e.g. illness, maternity leave or exceptional circumstances) is considered to indicate a lack of academic activity and can lead to suspension of any state education grant or termination of enrolment.
-Decisions on the consequences of lack of participation are made by the student counselor in consultation with the head of department after meeting with the student in question, and will be based on an individual assessment.
+Decisions on the consequences of lack of participation are made by the student courselor in consultation with the head of department after meeting with the student in question, and will be based on an individual assessment.